bryanurizar/myMetrics/README.md

 ### Technologies Used

 -   Frontend: Vanilla JavasScript with EJS Templating and CSS
 -   Backend: ExpressJS and NodeJS
 -   Database: Postgres with no ORM (i.e. raw SQL queries)
 -   Authentication: Google OAuth 2.0 using PassportJS

 ### Interesting Challenges/Learning Experiences

-- Implmentation of the Drag and Drop API and persistence of dragged items to the database
+-   Implementation of the Drag and Drop API and persistence of dragged items to the database
 -   Creating a user actions log table in the database to collect data for the analytics
 -   Learned of OAuth / OpenID Connect
 -   Postgres and learned to write SQL queries / prevent SQL injection attacks